centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-antivirus-mcafee-webgateway-snmp.md

 ## FAQ

-### How to check in the CLI that the configuration is OK and what are the main options for ?
+### How do I run my plugin through the CLI and what do the main parameters stand for ?

-Once the plugin installed, log into your Centreon Poller CLI using the *centreon-engine* user account and test the Plugin by running the following
+Once you've installed the plugin, you can test it logging with centreon-engine
-command:
+user:

 ```bash
 /usr/lib/centreon/plugins/centreon_mcafee_webgateway_snmp.pl \